 where $X^s$ is a suitable Strichartz space, see \eqref{def:str} below.
-In the first lifting step we generate the enhanced data set of stochastic objects defined in \eqref{en-data-set} with low regularity, and in the second we give the solution in the sense specified in the Introduction, provided by a fixed point argument in a deterministic way.
+In the first lifting step we generate the enhanced data set of stochastic objects defined in \eqref{en-data-set} with low regularity, and in the second we obtained the solution (in the sense specified in the introduction) via a fixed point argument in a deterministic setting.